moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 3.1 Build and Run
 ~~~~~~~~~~~~~~~~~

-Just like before we need to build the code before we can run it.
+Just like before, we need to build the code before we can run it.

 In the workspace directory ``ws_moveit2`` run this command: